Wendy Raymond became the 16th president of Haverford College on July 1, 2019.

 About the President

-An accomplished molecular biologist, award-winning teacher, and academic leader, Wendy Raymond became the 16th president of Haverford College on July 1, 2019.
+An accomplished molecular biologist, award-winning teacher, and academic leader, Wendy Raymond has served as the 16th president of Haverford College since 2019.

 Prior to Haverford, Raymond served for six years as vice president for academic affairs and dean of faculty at Davidson College, where she oversaw a significant reinvestment in faculty positions, research support, and curricular development.
 She also served as Davidson’s chief diversity officer and chaired the Committee on Equal Opportunities in Science and Engineering, a Congressionally mandated advisory committee to the National Science Foundation.